 Should You Go Pretty in Pink?

 That depends.
 Do you have a girl in need of a good party who loves pink?
 Then, yes.
 You should definitely throw a pink-themed party.
-Let it say "girl" first and foremost and then tailor fit it to yours.
-Whether she’s still a grade-school kid wearing pigtails or old enough to show no appreciation for your hard work whether she loves it or not, you’re creating a momentous occasion for her and her friends.
+But remember to tailor it to her personality.
+Remember sometimes pink is just as “punk” as it is “pretty.”
+Whether she’s still a grade-school kid in pigtails or a teen who’s growing up way too fast, remember that you’re creating a memorable occasion for her and her friends.